nbicocchi/nbicocchi/teaching/README.md

 **Description**

-Advanced course introducing how to design, implement, and maintain microservice architectures using the Spring Boot Framework.
-Recommended to learners with previous experience in Java Programming and Computer Networks.
+Advanced course introducing how to design, implement, deploy, and maintain microservice architectures using Java, Spring Framework, Docker and Kubernetes.
+Recommended to learners with some experience in Java and Distributed Systems.

 **Exam**

-* Discuss the structure and engineering choices of a home project **(50% weight)**
+It is possible to take the final exam at any time, after making arrangements with Dr. Bicocchi.
+Specifically, the exam is structured as follows:
+* A discussion about a home project which has to be related to the key topics of the course.
+Possible ideas can be found [here](https://github.com/nbicocchi/learn-microservices/blob/main/IDEAS.md).
+Please discuss your idea to Dr. Bicocchi before starting! **(75% weight)**.
-* Answer general questions about the key topics of the course **(50% weight)**
+* Some general questions about the key topics of the course.
+More specifically, students will be asked questions concerning **only** M1.1, M2.1, M3.1, M4.1, M5.1, M6.1, M7.1, M8.1 of [this](https://github.com/nbicocchi/learn-microservices) repository **(25% weight)**.

 **Repositories**